AdobeDocs/commerce-admin.en/help/b2b/enable-basic-features.md

 1. In the left panel under _[!UICONTROL General]_, choose **[!UICONTROL B2B Features]** and enable the basic features:

    ![B2B configuration - general](./assets/b2b-features.png)<!-- zoom -->

-   See [B2B Features](https://docs.magento.com/user-guide/configuration/general/b2b-features.html) in the _Configuration Reference_ for a full list of general B2B feature options and their functions.

    - To allow customers to manage their own company accounts, set **[!UICONTROL Enable Company]** to `Yes`.